 - powdered sugar for dusting

-Pre-heat oven to 350 degrees (180 degrees celsius).
-Lightly grease 2 or 3 cookie sheets.
+- Pre-heat oven to 350 degrees (180 degrees celsius).
+Line 2-3 cookie sheets with parchment paper.

 - Place cut out circles on a parchment paper lined cookie sheets and refrigerate approximately 15 minutes while oven is heating.